-Survey data was received from 34 individuals for a total of 191 waste sites; all respondents provided Part A data, and site-specific data was received for 45 individual chlorinated solvent plumes where MNA was being used either as a sole remedy or part of a multi-technology remedy.
+Survey data was received from 30 individuals for a total of 178 waste sites; all respondents provided Part A data, and site-specific data was received for 42 individual chlorinated solvent plumes.
 Data from Part A and Part B are summarized in and iterpreted in the attached report that contains the full text and interpretation from this line of inquiry.
 The results provided interesting and useful insights as summarized below.